Quafadas/Whimsy/_posts/2024-03-03-ESModules-At-Link-Time.md

 Armans idea ended up being to represent this accordsing to the import map, supported by browsers. https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap#import_map_json_representation

-An example map, could look like this, which would resolve shoelace components.
+An example map, could look like this, which would resolve shoelace components from a CDN, as they are needed

 ```json
 {